 Hands-on training for a hands-on career

 The basic areas of study in this program include anatomy, physiology, kinesiology, human movement, and movement disorders.
 The curriculum provides a broad base of knowledge covering issues related to the muscles, bones, nerves, ligaments and tendons.
-At Carrington College and Carrington College California, we want to provide you with the knowledge and tools that can help prepare you to have a successful career as a physical therapy assistant.
+At Carrington College, we want to provide you with the knowledge and tools that can help prepare you to have a successful career as a physical therapy assistant.

 - Sports facilities